 - looking for internal bleeding

 CT scans are used more often than MRIs and are typically less expensive.
 MRIs are thought to be superior regarding the image's detail over those of a CT scan.
 Both CT scans and MRI scans are relatively safe.
-However, if you have a defibrillator, pacemaker, or an aneurysm clip, MRI is not recommended.
+However, if you have a defibrillator or pacemaker, MRI is not recommended.
 Any metal devices may interact with the magnetic field and risk harm during an MRI.
 Speak to your doctor if these are potential concerns for you.
 CT scans do not have these same issues; however, they expose the patient to a small amount of radiation.
 Though it's a relatively low dose, it is still something to know when choosing between an MRI or CT scan.
 Certain types of CT scans may not be appropriate during pregnancy, so speak with your doctor if you believe you may be pregnant.

 Plan to have a discussion with your doctor to determine which imaging is recommended and best for you.
 Be sure to ask questions and discuss any concerns with your doctor, so you can be comfortable with the choice they recommend.